5hadowblad3/5hadowblad3.github.io/_pages/about.md

 1. Enhancing fundamental program analysis algorithms.
 2. Exploring code semantic representation/security specifications in diverse scenarios.

-**I am looking for Postdoc, Ph.D, and MPhil students as well as RAs.
+**I am looking for Postdoc, Ph.D, MPhil students as well as RAs.
 If you pursue making the program more secure and reliable, please feel free to send me an email.**

 ### **NEWS!**
  * Our paper on detecting false negative vulnerabilities on autonomous driving simulators has been accepted in [TDSC](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=8858)!